MikeInnes/blog/posts/advent-2025/index.md

 show countFresh(parse(load("05.txt"))...)
 ```

 **Part two** makes things trickier – we now have to count how many valid IDs there are in total, and brute force is no longer an option.
-(There are up to 562,817,005,870,729 valid IDs in my input file, which would take a week to check even if each ID only takes a nanosecond.)
+(There are up to 562,817,005,870,729 IDs in my input file, which would take a week to check even at a nanosecond each.)

 So we instead need to add up the length of all the ranges.
 That should be simple, but the problem is double counting: in our original input, ranges `10-14` (length 5) and `12-18` (length 7) only contribute 9 total IDs (not 12), because IDs `12`, `13` and `14` are covered by both.